 Halli grew up in Los Angeles and has lived in Orange County where she and Richard raised their three children, since 1980.

-Richard Heston practices in the areas of consumer and small business bankruptcy and family law.
-He has also been certified as a Consumer Bankruptcy Law Specialist by the American Board of Certification since 1995.
-He was also a Certified Family Law Specialist by the Board of Legal Specialization of the State Bar of California and held that certification from1992 to 2017.
-Richard is a frequent speaker at legal seminars concerning the intersection of bankruptcy and family law and is highly regarded in these fields.
-Richard Heston is also a graduate of UC Irvine and Southwestern Law School.
+Richard Heston practices in the areas of consumer and small business bankruptcy law.
+He has been certified as a Consumer Bankruptcy Law Specialist by the American Board of Certification since 1995.
+He was previously certified as a Family Law Specialist by the California Board of Legal Specialization from1992 to 2017, when he elected to devote his practice exclusively to bankruptcy matters.
+Richard served on the State Bar's Bankruptcy Advisory Commission, acting as Chair in his final year.
+He is a past member of the boards of directors of the Orange County Bankruptcy Forum and the American Board of Bankruptcy Certification.
+Richard is a frequent speaker at continuing legal education seminars concerning the intersection of bankruptcy and family law and is highly regarded in these fields.
+Richard is a graduate of UC Irvine and Southwestern Law School.

-Richard is a native of Orange County where he and Halli raised their three chidren.
+Richard is a native of Orange County where he and wife Halli raised their three children, and now enjoy spending time with their five grandchildren.

 Benjamin Heston is also a graduate of UC Irvine and Southwestern Law School who handles bankruptcy cases for individuals and small businesses.
 Although Benjamin does handle Orange County cases as well, he is the firm's primary attorney in our Riverside office.
 He has a strong background in public service and volunteering.
 Mr. Heston has served as Vice-President of the Riverside County Barristers Association, an organization primarily dedicated to assisting young attorneys in their transition to their new careers.